-For the three months ended March 31, 2023, interest expense of \$Nil (March 31, 2022 - \$0.5 million), and accretion expense of \$Nil (March 31, 2022 - \$0.2 million), were recorded on the unaudited interim condensed consolidated statements of operations.
+For three and nine months ended September 30, 2023, interest expense of \$Nil and \$Nil, respectively (September 30, 2022 - \$Nil and \$1.0 million, respectively), and accretion expense of \$Nil and \$Nil, respectively (September 30, 2022 - \$Nil and \$0.4 million, respectively), was recorded on the unaudited interim condensed consolidated statements of operations.

 The terms of the May 2019 Debentures imposed certain restrictions on the Company's operating and financing activities, including certain restrictions on the Company's ability to incur certain additional indebtedness at the subsidiary level.
 As of June 24, 2022, immediately prior to the consummation of the Recapitalization Transaction, the Company was in default on its interest obligations to the holders of the Secured Notes.
-This default triggered a cross-default on its interest obligations to the holders of the March 2019 Debentures.
+This default triggered a cross-default on its interest obligations to the holders of the May 2019 Debentures.
 Further, as a result of this default, the Company classified the debt as a current liability on the unaudited interim condensed consolidated balance sheets as the May 2019 Debentures were due on demand.
 As of June 24, 2022, this debt, related accrued interest and fees were fully satisfied pursuant to the terms of the Restructuring Support Agreement and no default existed with respect to the May 2019 Debentures.